Need Encouragement to Save? Consider This a Nice, Friendly Nudge.

 - Can I pause and resume my monthly debt payments?

 Yes.
 You can easily turn your monthly debt payments on and off anytime in online and mobile banking’s EasyUp overview dashboard.
 If paused on the last business day of the month, no payments will go out on the third day of the following month.
 Once paused, service needs to be resumed before 11:59 p.m.
-EST the last business day of the month in order for payments are sent out on the third day of the following month.
+ET the last business day of the month in order for payments to be sent out on the third day of the following month.